 - $2,000 seed funding for each team participating in the program (at zero equity)

-- A blended approach of face to face workshops, online sessions and digital modules to provide you with the knowledge to develop your initiative
+- A blended approach of face to face workshops (subject to COVID-19 restrictions), online sessions and digital modules to provide you with the knowledge to develop your initiative

 - Expert learning, guidance and support from mentors and subject matter experts including Taronga experts, industry professionals, and not-for-profit and social enterprise leaders

 - Targeted to address a key conservation or environmental challenge